Malaysia Airlines Flight 370: Timeline

-Two Iranian passengers travelling on stolen passports were investigated, but eliminated as suspects.
+Two Iranian passengers travelling on stolen passports were investigated but eliminated as suspects.
 Malaysian police identified the captain as the prime suspect if human intervention was the cause of the disappearance, after clearing all others on the flight of suspicion over possible motives.
 Power was lost to the aircraft's satellite data unit (SDU) at some point between 01:07 and 02:03; the SDU logged onto Inmarsat's satellite communication network at 02:25, which was three minutes after the aircraft had left the range of radar.
+Few circumstances can trigger a loss of power to the satellite, but this anomaly is a significant clue that there may have been an intermittent electrical problem on the airplane.
 Based on analysis of the satellite communications, the aircraft was postulated to have turned south after passing north of Sumatra and then to have flown for six hours with little deviation in its track, ending when its fuel was exhausted.

 With the loss of all 239 lives on board, Flight 370 is the second-deadliest incident involving a Boeing 777 and the second-deadliest incident of Malaysia Airlines' history, second to Flight 17 in both categories.
 Malaysia Airlines was struggling financially, a problem that was exacerbated by a decrease of ticket sales after the disappearance of Flight 370 and the downing of Flight 17; the airline was renationalised by the end of 2014.
 The Malaysian government received significant criticism, especially from China, for failing to disclose information promptly during the early weeks of the search.
+According to documents cited in the book, The Crash Detectives, Malaysia Airlines knew more than a year before the loss of flight 370, that it was not meeting its own government's requirements or international standards for flight tracking.
+In April 2013, and again in June, several of the airline's auditors looking at the flight operations discovered a number of problems with the airline’s compliance.
+On Malaysia’s wide body long haul Boeing 747 and 777s, which would include the plane flying as MH-370, flights could only be tracked every half hour, even though they were required to know on a more frequent basis the whereabouts of each plane.

-Flight 370's disappearance brought to public attention the limits of aircraft tracking and flight recorders, including the limited battery life of underwater locator beacons (an issue that had been raised about four years earlier following the loss of Air France Flight 447, but had never been resolved).
+Flight 370's disappearance brought to public attention the limits of aircraft tracking and flight recorders, including the limited battery life of underwater locator beacons (an issue that had been raised about four years earlier following the loss of Air France Flight 447 but had never been resolved).
 In response to Flight 370's disappearance, the International Civil Aviation Organization adopted new standards for aircraft position reporting over open ocean, extended recording time for cockpit voice recorders, and, starting from 2020, new aircraft designs have been required to have a means of recovering the flight recorders, or the information they contain, before they sink into the water.